Management and Workplace

 Work Schedule

-• Respect and accommodate work schedule requests.
-Consider, for example, an autistic librarian who finds that working four 10-hour days works best because it allows for three days to recoup (Eng, 2017)
+• Be flexible and seek to accommodate work schedule requests.
+Consider, for example, an autistic librarian who prefers working four 10-hour days works because it allows for three days to recoup (Eng, 2017)

-• Notice and respect that individual differences may exist around the desire to work until a task is completed and reluctance or anxiety about beginning a task that can not be completed within a certain timeframe (Strub, 2010)
+• Some neurodivergent people prefer to work until a task is completed and feel reluctance or anxiety about beginning a task that can not be completed within a certain timeframe (Strub, 2010)

-• Respect that some employees may prefer a concrete schedule clearly outlined in advance with predictable breaks and lunches (Strub, 2010)
+• Respect that some employees may prefer a predictable routine and concretely outlined schedules (Strub, 2010)

-Regarding essential duties, note that not all of the preferred qualifications in a job description are actually essential duties of a position.
-It is incumbent on the employer to provide evidence that policies or refusal to accommodate are “essential” for the job.
-Peters (2023 (video)) asks managers to consider the following…
+If a schedule request cannot be accommodated, the employer should provide evidence explaining why the original schedule is essential to the job.
+Note that not all of the preferred qualifications in a job description are actually essential duties of a position.
+Peters (2023 (video)) asks managers to consider the following:

-• Starting at a given time every day is not essential for all jobs
+• On-site attendance, full-time attendance, and starting at a given time every day is not essential for all jobs

 • Strictly regulated breaks are not essential for all jobs

-• Outcome focus over process (if the outcomes are being achieved, who cares if someone is coming in an hour late and staying an hour late…etc.)
+• Value outcome over process (if outcomes are being achieved, it may not matter if someone is coming in an hour late and staying an hour late.)

 return to top